-olish all item 5 When you pub ish everything, all the items, including the meta data, are transferred to the selected targets.
+olish all items When you publis everything, all the items, including the meta data, are transferred to the selected targets.
 This requires a considerable amount of time and resources.
 The publish job has been moved to the queue succesfully.
-Name: Full publish Publish sub item: : true Embargo, Internet, QA Targets: Languages: Embargo, Internet, QA English
+Name: Publish sub items: Full publish true Targets: Languages: Embargo, Internet, QA English Close